urmastalimaa/interactive_frontend_development/lecture_4/homework.md

 * Use created containers in root (App) container
 * Only current input state is allowed to be in React, all other state management must be moved to Redux

+# Game state
+* Move all game *state* and *logic* from ES6 classes to redux
+* Find a proper place where to choose the random number/word!
+(Hint: It's not in a reducer)

 # Actions
 * Actions must contain only plain JavaScript objects
 * Action names must describe what happened, not what to do